alberdev/node-api-template/README.md

 ## Remember

-All new models and routes must be declared in your app.js
+All new models and routes must be initialized in your app.js

 ## Author